-During the year 2020-21 all the operating plants of the Company which are functioning through its subsidiary companies were available for generation above 90% across the year and performed exceedingly well on efficiency parameters.
+During the year 2021-22 all the operating plants of the Company, which are functioning through its subsidiary companies, were available for generation above 85% across the year and performed exceedingly well on efficiency parameters.

-The Company's Sasan Ultra Mega Power Plant (UMPP) (Capacity 3,960 MW) generated 33,388 Million Units (MUs) and retained its leadership position of best operating plant in India for third year in a row, across all thermal power plants in the country with a Plant Load Factor (PLF) of 96.25% against an all India average of ~ 53.4%.
+The Company's Sasan Ultra Mega Power Plant (UMPP) (Capacity 3,960 MW) generated 32,673 Million Units (MUs) and retained its leadership position of best operating plant in India for fourth year in a row, across all thermal power plants in the country with a Plant Load Factor (PLF) of 94.19% against an all India average of ~ 58.9%.

 The Sasan UMPP is the World's largest integrated power plant with the Moher and Moher Amlohri Extension captive coal mines meeting the fuel requirements of the plant.
-During the year Sasan Coal Mine handled 84.57 Million BCM including the Overburden at 72.2 Million BCM, making it the biggest mine in the country in terms of the overall volume handled.
+During the year, Sasan Coal Mine handled 80.45 Million BCM including the overburden at 68.42 Million BCM, making it the biggest mine in the country in terms of the overall volume handled.

-The Rosa Thermal Power plant (1,200 MW) generated 6,751 MUs during the current year, delivering the consistent Year-on-Year performance.
-The Rosa power plant received prestigious accolades and awards from prestigious Institutions for excellence in safety, CSR and best Energy Management.
+The Rosa Thermal Power plant (1,200 MW) generated 5,770 MUs during the current year, delivering the consistent Year-on-Year performance.